aristanetworks/anta/docs/cli/exec.md

 ANTA uses SCP to download files from devices; ensure that all SSH Host Keys are trusted before running the command.
 Use the `anta --insecure` option if they are not.

 The configuration `aaa authorization exec default local` must be enabled on devices for SCP to function.
-ANTA won't automatically configure this unless `--configure` is specified.
+ANTA will not automatically configure this unless `--configure` is specified.

 The `--latest` option allows retrieval of a specific number of the most recent tech-support files.

+!!! warning
+    By default **all** the tech-support files present on the devices are retrieved.

 ### Example